Get the top 4 most effective time management strategies you can start today to help you and your team stay focused on the big picture.

 How to Stop Confusing Busy with Productive (includes information about our brains and multitasking)

-Show Notes: Better Time Management in 4 Simple Steps
+Show Notes: Effective Time Management Strategies in 4 Simple Steps

 [1:19] – Steps to Manage your time better

 [3:16] – What a Time Audit really does.